JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 ```shell
 source root/bin/thisroot.sh
 ```
-> Please pay attention: if you planned to install ROOT in a different directory from the `home` one, you have to replace the above command with `source path/to/folder/root/bin/thisroot.sh` where `path/to/folder/` is the path to the folder in which you installed ROOT previously.
+> Please pay attention: if you planned to install ROOT in a different directory from the `$HOME` one, you have to replace the above command with `source path/to/folder/root/bin/thisroot.sh` where `path/to/folder/` is the path to the folder in which you installed ROOT previously.
 Now close the file and save it (Ctrl+X and then Ctrl+Y or Ctrl+S if you have an italian language shell).
 Close also the shell an reopen a new one and your installation is 100% completed.

 ### Proceed via source code